 In my companion lesson to “The Invisible Boy,” students learn all about the power of kindness and inclusion.
 They learn that small things like asking someone to play, inviting someone to sit with them at lunch, or asking someone to join their group can have a huge, lasting impact.
 Through an interactive presentation, discussion cards, worksheets, coloring pages, and more, students learn how to make others feel like they belong.

-I hope that this post inspired you to open the door to meaningful learning and discussion on bullying prevention with your students.
+I hope that this post inspired you to use stories to “open the door” to meaningful learning and discussion on bullying prevention with your students.
 By sparking conversation with powerful story books and teaching students how to identify and cope with bullying, we can work together to create a healthier, happier, and safer generation of students.

 Have you used any of these story books to teach bullying prevention, or do you have others in your toolbox that you love to use?
 Please comment below, I’d love to hear from you!